-By 2054, interest costs will nearly triple the government's historical spending on R&D, infrastructure, and education Federal Spending (% of GDP)
+By 2055, interest costs will more than double the government's historical spending on R&D, infrastructure, and education Federal Spending (% of GDP)

 Sources: Congressional Budget Office and Office of Management and Budget Note: Infrastructure excludes defense.
 Congressional Budget Office data is from the most recent 10-year and long-term budget outlooks.